Lopez-Samuel/Database/README.md

-# Databases
+# Databases Project

-Pricosha
-Project by Wyatt Lien, Samuel Lopez, and Pallak Anad.
+by Wyatt Lien, Samuel Lopez, and Pallak Anad.

-Social network web application eb application
+"Pricosha" Social network web application.

 All necessary templates are in the templates folder.
 The main program is in basic.py.
 All necessary sql create table statements are in the sql file.